Non-stationary Gaussian models with physical barriers: Supplementary materials

 \section{Supplementary materials}

-The Barrier SGF is implemented in the \object{R} package \package{INLA}, as \texttt{inla.barrier.pcmatern}, and the main step needed, compared to fitting a stationary model, is to specify which part of the study area is the physical barrier barrier, e.g.\ by a polygon.
+The Barrier SGF is implemented in the \object{R} package \package{INLA}, as \texttt{inla.barrier.pcmatern}, and the main step needed, compared to fitting a stationary model, is to specify which part of the study area is the physical barrier, e.g.\ by a polygon.
 See the code examples at \url{https://haakonbakka.bitbucket.io/btopic107.html} and \\ \url{https://haakonbakka.bitbucket.io/btopic110.html}.
+For an example on how to construct an appropriate mesh, see \url{https://haakonbakka.bitbucket.io/btopic104.html}.
 [After review: Attach a zip with the website and one with the full code used in the paper.]

-Refer to supplementary detail at the end of the document for additional details.
+Refer to the supplementary material for additional details.